 When unhitching, a remote release capability is also very useful for keeping you and others out of harm’s path.
 The gooseneck adapter normally has some padding for added ride comfort.

 It not only makes for a smoother towing experience, but it also helps to decrease road noise when driving.
 If you have a long trip between Point A and Point B, this is something you will appreciate.

 Mechanical or pneumatic cushioning is included in most high-quality fifth-wheel gooseneck adapter systems.
 This can have an impact on your budget, and the amenities you wish to put in your tow vehicle may restrict your options.

 Want to try something simple?
-The PullRite 2400 ISR Series Superlite 20K Fifth Wheel is a simpler solution for a Fifth-wheel hitch.
-Watch this video below
+The PullRite 2400 ISR Series Superlite 20K Fifth Wheel is a more straightforward solution for a Fifth-wheel hitch.
+Watch this video below.

 When it comes to purchasing a gooseneck adaptor hitch, there are several alternatives available.